-The 2024 Global Course Connections workshop is full.
+The 2024 Global Course Connections workshop has completed.
 You can connect a course without attending the workshop (and be eligible for the $500 stipend).
 Standalone materials will be provided to help you design your course connection.

 The courses are organized by academic division, but you are encouraged to think creatively and expansively about how GCC programming could enhance your course.
 Some of the richest course connections are cross-disciplinary, so you are strongly encouraged to search broadly.